A view of Savile Row by Henry Herbert Tailors

 Bespoke Shirt Pyjamas Savile Row

 Every shirt we make is handmade to the highest Savile Row standards.
 We use the finest cottons, Mother of Pearl buttons and brass collar bones.
-The packaging, hopefully, shows the care and attention we take when delivering every shirt – this is a bengal stripe shirt on its way to a customer.
-The photographs were taken by Petra Exton, an excellent young graduate of the London College of Communication.
+The packaging, shows the care and attention we take when delivering every shirt.
+This is a bengal stripe shirt on its way to a customer.

 James Bond Fabric Meets Henry Herbert Tailoring